 In general, a car accident claim involves compensation for four different types of damages:

 - Medical expenses.
 Reimbursement for your medical expenses includes all payments you make related to the accident such as hospital stays, pain medication, and physical therapy.
-If your injuries create the need for ongoing medical care, you can request compensation to assist with your future medical bills as well as for any modifications that are necessary to your home or vehicle after the accident.
+If your personal injuries create the need for ongoing medical care, you can request compensation to assist with your future medical bills as well as for any modifications that are necessary to your home or vehicle after the accident.

 - Lost income.
 This type of compensation includes payment for time you were unable to work while recuperating, as well as any future loss of wages.
 For example, a surgeon who suffers accident-related nerve damage in his hands would likely be unable to continue operating.
 If he was forced to find other lower paying work, he'd be able to sue for the loss of his future income.